-- Whether there have been other sexual violence complaints about the same alleged perpetrator; - Whether the alleged perpetrator has a history of arrests or records from a prior school indicating a history of violence: - Whether the alleged perpetrator threatened further sexual violence or other violence against the student or others: - Whether the sexual violence was committed by multiple perpetrators; - Whether the student's report suggests there is an increased risk of future acts of sexual violence under similar circumstances; - Whether the sexual violence was perpetrated with a weapon; - The age of the student subjected to the sexual violence; and - Whether the College possesses other means to obtain relevant evidence.
+- Whether there have been other sexual violence complaints about the same alleged perpetrator; - Whether the alleged perpetrator has a history of arrests or records from a prior school indicating a history of violence; - Whether the alleged perpetrator threatened further sexual violence or other violence against the student or others; - Whether the sexual violence was committed by multiple perpetrators; - Whether the student's report suggests there is an increased risk of future acts of sexual violence under similar circumstances; - Whether the sexual violence was perpetrated with a weapon; - The age of the student subjected to the sexual violence; and - Whether the College possesses other means to obtain relevant evidence.

-If the College cannot abide by the Complainant's requests for confidentiality, it will consult with the Complainant and provide information about his or her chosen course of action, including any interim measures and accommodations that will be taken to protect the Complainant and ensure the safety of other students, which are available regardless of whether a Complainant proceeds with a formal complaint.
+If the College cannot abide by the Complainant's request for confidentiality, it will consult with the Complainant and provide information about his or her chosen course of action, including any interim measures that will be taken to protect the Complainant and ensure the safety of other students, which may be provided on an interim basis regardless of whether a Complainant proceeds with a formal complaint.
 The Title IX Coordinator will make the final determination regarding the College's ability to comply with a Complainant's request for confidentiality.
 A decision to honor a request for confidentiality may limit the College's ability to fully respond to the matter, including pursuing disciplinary action against the alleged perpetrator.

 As soon as practicable after the Complainant files a formal complaint that reports a potential violation of the Policy, the individual accused of violating the Policy (the "Respondent") will be notified in writing that a complaint has been made.
-This notice will include known details such as the parties alleged to be involved, the specific section of the Policy that was allegedly violated, the conduct allegedly constituting the Policy violation, and the date and location of the alleged incident.
+This notice will include known details such as the parties alleged to be involved, the specific section of the

+Policy that was allegedly violated, the conduct allegedly constituting the Policy violation, and the date and location of the alleged incident.
 This notice may be amended or supplemented as additional information becomes available.
 The Respondent will also be informed of the options available to him/her, the rights and responsibilities of both parties (including the right to be accompanied during any College grievance proceeding and any related meeting by an advisor of their choice whose participation will be limited to consulting privately with the party accompanied by the advisor), the process of identifying potential witnesses, the Hearing Panel process, the prohibition against retaliation, the need to preserve any relevant evidence or documentation in the case, and the availability of interim measures and remedies.
 A written response may be provided by the Respondent, but a written response is not required.
+The notice to Respondent is not a determination of a Policy violation and the Respondent will not be deemed by the College to have violated the Policy unless and until (a) the Respondent accepts responsibility for the alleged Policy violation, or (b) the College's process for determining a Policy violation are followed, and a finding of responsibility has been made in accordance with the Policy.